Alexvz2/bookit_vap/README.md

 Part of Bookit Project for NWHACKS 2019

-this Repository connects do the raspberry pi and runs linux commands in order to fish the traffic in the network connected too and determine the number of users and approximate location to determine density of users thus estimate availability of study space.
+This Repository connects do the raspberry pi and runs linux commands in order to fish the traffic in the network connected too and determine the number of users and approximate location to determine density of users thus estimate availability of study space.